oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 performed only by the owner), tokens will remain locked on such contract forever.

 There are a few possible ways to enable transferring tokens from a token owner contract.
-The concrete implementation of multi asset contract and/or owner contract may use the following strategies or their combination:
+The concrete implementation of the multi asset contract and/or owner contract may use the following strategies or their combination:

-  1. Add administrative entry points to multi asset contract to allow burn tokens for any token owner.
+  1. Add administrative entry points to the multi asset contract to allow burn tokens for any token owner.
   2. Add other entry points to the owner contract which can initiate transfer operation from the owner.